top of page

 As the world’s largest coral reef system, the Great Barrier Reef is a bucket list destination for many divers.
 Stretching over 2,000 kilometres along the northeastern coast of Australia, this natural wonder is now widely regarded as one of the best places on the planet to dive, not only because of its sheer size and scale but also due to the fact that much of the reef is protected.

-Numerous species of sharks, including the majestic hammerhead, the powerful tiger shark and the unique wobbegong shark, can be spotted gliding gracefully through the crystal-clear waters, while mighty humpbacks, enigmatic sperm whales and diminutive dwarf minke whale can occasionally be seen breaching the surface.
+Numerous species of sharks, including hammerhead, tiger shark and the unique wobbegong shark can be spotted gliding gracefully through the crystal-clear waters, while mighty humpbacks, sperm and dwarf minke whales can occasionally be seen breaching the surface.
 Beyond sharks and whales, divers can also encounter a dazzling variety of other marine creatures, from sea snakes to coral cods and manta rays.

 The Great Barrier Reef is also home to a stunning array of healthy coral formations and a wealth of unusual and captivating macro creatures.
 With excellent visibility and a diverse range of dive sites suitable for divers of all skill levels, the Great Barrier Reef offers an unparalleled underwater adventures.
 While Cairns is the main gateway for divers, there are also exceptional scuba experiences around Lady Musgrave, Lady Elliot and Heron Island.